EnglishFrançais

 The need for DXPs has grown as businesses require a more effective way to use their customer data to create great digital experiences.
 A traditional CMS is designed to handle web content management for a website alone, making it unaccommodating to future channels.
 DXPs offer a flexible solution for content and digital experience management at scale.
 Here are some of the main advantages of using a DXP:

-Optimize the customer experience across touchpoints
+DXP solutions : optimize the customer experience across touchpoints

 A DXP allows you to spread content to various digital channels, including commerce platforms, mobile apps, IoT devices, kiosks, and more.
 This enables you to make the most of your omnichannel strategy as the user experience is optimized on every channel.

-Create highly personalized experiences
+Create highly personalized experiences with DXP services

 DXPs leverage behavioral data to create highly personalized customer experiences.
 For example, you can define rules to create audience segments based on variables like location, pages visited, device type, and more.
 The DXP will then automate personalization by showing content to the audience segment based on their profile.
 This allows you to provide a truly individualized experience to each customer.

 A digital experience platform offers seamless integration with the other parts of your application ecosystem.
-This includes ERP systems, product information management (PIM) systems, marketing automation, CRM, and other digital marketing tools.
-With this flexibility, you can adopt a best-in-breed approach to building your technology stack.
+This includes ERP systems, product information management (PIM) systems, marketing automation, CRM, and other digital marketing tools (you might sometimes hear the expression "DXP marketing").

 DXP components